yolossn/query2metric/README.md

 ```

 Along with the metrics defined, the success and failure count of queries are also exposed as prometheus metrics.

-`query2metric_success_count` - No of successful queries coverted to metrics
+`query2metric_success_count` - No of successful queries coverted to metrics.

-`query2metric_error_count` - No of errors when converting query to metric
+`query2metric_error_count` - No of errors when converting query to metric.

 Note: Errors can occur due to invalid queries or connection issues to the db, one can use the logs to debug the issues.